fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 ```
 We use the `class` instance method to determine what the class is for each object.
 So far, everything we've been using, from strings to integers, are in fact objects, which are instantiated from a class.

+Objects can be regarded as an encapsulation of it's their own state.
 ### What is a class?
 Ruby defines the attributes and behaviors of its objects in classes.
 You can think of classes as basic outlines of what an object should be made of and what it should be able to do.